guidallambert/MusicEditing/EasyLilypondCustomisation.md

 ## 1.1 <a name='Howdoistart'></a> How do I start?

 Theoretically, all you need to do is download Lilypond from lilypond.org.
-However I also strongly recommend downloading Frescobaldi (from Frescobaldi.org), which is an excellent Lilypond Editor.
+However I also strongly recommend downloading [Frescobaldi](Frescobaldi.org), which is an excellent Lilypond Editor.
 Without Frescobaldi you would just be using a plain text editor like Notepad to tweak the Lilypond source files – perfectly possible but much less than optimal.

 There is much more information about both Lilypond and Frescobaldi at their respective web-sites.
 They will walk you through installing Frescobaldi and Lilypond (you need both btw) much better than I can.
 Obviously this is not a comprehensive set of instructions on how to use those pieces of software.

 Download one of my source files, from the CPDL page of whichever of my editions interests you, using the ‘Lilypond’ link.
-It will arrive as a file whose name ends in “.ly”.
-Despite this exotic file name, it is actually just a text file containing instructions from me to Lilypond to generate a score in PDF format.
-Save it in a convenient folder and open it in Frescobaldi.
+It will arrive as a zipped set of files whose names end in “.ly”.
+Despite this exotic file name, these are actually just text files containing instructions from me to Lilypond to generate a score in PDF format.

+Typically there will be three or four (occasionally more) files:

+*  __Global_Score_block.ly__ (you can ignore this)
+* __Music_Lyrics_Notes.ly__ (you can ignore this too)
+* one or more files named like __[Composer] - [title] - [date] - [pitch and voicing].ly__ - these are the ones you need to look at.
+There is one for each pitch option I provided on CPDL.
+For example if I provided 2 editions (one at the original source pitch and one transposed up for modern choir) there will be two files like this, one for each score I provided.
+These files are typically very similar to each other: in fact the only differences between them are the tweaks I go through in this document!
+You can even use them as specimens of the sort of changes you're about to learn.

+Save these in a convenient folder and open the one you're interested in in Frescobaldi.

 On the left you will see the instructions I typed into the .ly file to generate the PDF score.
 It is the appearance of these instructions which so intimidates new users.
 They look nothing like music!
 To generate a fresh PDF score from the instructions, simply press Ctrl-M; you will need to do this every time you make an edit.
 It can take a few seconds to generate a fresh score, and you will see some narrative from the PDF converter appear in the bottom left.

 Have a brief scroll through my Lilypond instructions (often called Lilypond ‘code’ or ‘markup’ or ‘source’).
 You will see that the source is divided in to six major sections, each with a sub-heading.

 Here’s the good news: you only need to worry about the first section.

 The first section is very short, essentially a list of settings.
-You can take all the rest of the source code as read.
+You can take all the rest of the lilypond source code as read.

 ##  2. <a name='Parametersyoucanedit'></a>Parameters you can edit